EighteenZi/rocksdb_wiki/Leveled-Compaction.md

 ## Structure of the files
 Files on disk are organized in multiple levels.
 We call them level-1, level-2, etc, or L1, L2, etc, for short.
-A special level-0 (or L0 fors short) contains files just flushed from in-memory write buffer (memtable).
+A special level-0 (or L0 for short) contains files just flushed from in-memory write buffer (memtable).
 Each level (except level 0) is one data sorted run:

 ![](https://github.com/facebook/rocksdb/blob/gh-pages-old/pictures/level_structure.png)